dxlabskku/RedditMentalhealth/README.md

 * Keywords: mental health, sentiment analysis, mental disorder, text analysis, NLP, clustering.

 ## Dataset
 The sample dataset is available in ```reddit_mentalhealth_sample.csv``` file.
-We are only allowed to distribute the data for the research purpose, if you want to achieve full datasets, please complete the request form(update later).
+We are only allowed to distribute the data for the research purpose, if you want to achieve full datasets, please complete the request form([google form link](https://forms.gle/5KV2oGytJXEetnic9)https://forms.gle/5KV2oGytJXEetnic9).